HVAC Training Schools & Certification in Missouri

 The State Technical College of Missouri with a campus in Linn provides a competitive AAS program in heating, ventilation, and air conditioning technology.
 The program prepares its students to install and maintain air conditioning units, high-efficiency furnaces, air-source heat pumps, and geothermal heat pumps that save energy in residential and commercial settings.

-The unique curriculum of this program provides hands-on learning to students in the form of lab work, where they learn how to work with wiring, controls, and electrical motors, and perform repairs and diagnoses.
+The unique curriculum of this program provides hands-on learning to students in the form of lab work, where they learn how to work with wiring, controls, and electrical motors, and perform repairs and diagnosis.
 To enhance their learning further, they take up a summer internship.

 Consisting of 72 credits, the program involves courses such as fundamentals of refrigeration & air conditioning, electrical fundamentals, residential & commercial heating & cooling, commercial refrigeration, and sheet metal duct fabrication.

-Students develop technical knowledge in servicing and repairing HVAC/R equipment, effective communication, and interpersonal skills, and working knowledge of the safety standards as related to the HVAC/R field.
+Students develop technical knowledge in servicing and repairing HVAC/R equipment, effective communication and interpersonal skills, and working knowledge of the safety standards as related to the HVAC/R field.

 • Location: Linn, MO